 By all means that does not mean that I spend eight hours eating!
 I usually eat only two fulfilling meals, one around noon and the other around seven p.m.
 It is a very comfortable schedule, and very easy to get adapted to.

-Yes, it does.
+Yes, they do.
 As I said before, I eat my last meal of the day around seven p.m. and my first meal on the next day around noon.
-That counts for sixteen to seventeen hours of fasting, and fast while sleeping is a breeze.
+That counts for sixteen to seventeen hours of fasting, and to fast while sleeping is a breeze.

 Can I eat or drink while intermittent fasting?

 This should be self-explanatory: while fasting, you do not eat nor drink anything with calories.
 No juices, no milk, no food, no sweet beverages, no shakes and no BCAAs.
 If it has calories, you are not fasting.